codefellows/seattle-javascript-401d36/class-05/LECTURE.md

 1. Job Offer
 1. Accepting an Offer

-## Resume Contents
+### Resume Contents

 1. Contact Information

 - Name: avoid middle names, nicknames, initials
 - Location: city and state
 - Phone nunmber / email address
 - LinkedIn URL: make sure it's customized (easy to read)
 - Github URL / Personal website.
 - Don't include protocols or www ( these just add visual clutter )

 1. Profile Statement

 - A summary of what you have to offer and what you really care about.
 - Highlight areas of expertise.
 - Any experience / education / job-specific skills.
 - Keep soft skills / personality traits to a minimum.
-  - Only a few lines
+- Only a few lines.

 1. Technical Skills

+- Prioritize skills you would like to use in your next role.
+- Languages, tools, frameworks.
+- Designing vs developing.
+- Should not include sosft skills or personality traits.

+1. Projects

+- When the project was completes
+- Make sure to include a hyperlink toas a github repo ( deployment as well if possisble)
+- Brief mention of technologies used.

+1. Experience

+- Emploment History / Job Title / Organization Name
+- Make sure to include relavent dates
+- Discusss responsiblitiess and accomplishments.
+- Qualify relevent experiences and any.

+1. Education

-  -
+- School or Institution Name.
+- Graduation or Completion date ( not all that important if not withing the last 5 years)
+- Type of degree / focus of the program.

-# Linked Lists
+## Linked Lists

 - Concepts of What makes up a linked List
   - New Vocabularily which will be a litle abstract.
   - Main focus will be implementation.